Joseph Agbeko: Agbeko vs. Mares

-"King Kong" Agbeko was scheduled to take on Abner Mares in the Bantamweight Tournament Final: Winner Takes All on Saturday, April 23 on Showtime.
-However, Agbeko pulled out of the fight just days prior citing an injury.
-The fight has been rescheduled for August 13 in Las Vegas.
+"King Kong" Agbeko was scheduled to take on Abner Mares in the Bantamweight Tournament Final: Winner Takes All on Saturday, April 23, on Showtime.
+However, Agbeko pulled out of the fight just days prior, citing an injury, and the fight was rescheduled for August 13 in Las Vegas.

 The fight ensued as scheduled on the 13th.
 However, the focal point of the fight became referee Russell Mora who repeatedly warned Mares for low blows without taking a point.
 To Agbeko's credit, despite at least 23 blows to the belt and below, he did not retaliate in kind.

-Post fight Jim Gray continued Showtime's lambasting of Mora in an interview where he plainly showed the crucial call that turned the fight.
-A low blow in the 11th leading to a knockdown.
+Post fight, Jim Gray continued Showtime's lambasting of Mora in an interview where he plainly showed the crucial call that turned the fight, a low blow in the 11th leading to a knockdown.

 In all there were two knockdowns.
 The first coming early could have been called a slip but a punch was landed.
 The second was the result of what was definitely a low blow.
 It is possible that without the knockdown, Mares would not have won the fight.
 The scoring read 115–111, 115-111 and 113-113.

+Retirement

+Agbeko announced his retirement from professional boxing on 14 August 2024, having not fought for four years.